Inflammation of the Achilles tendon attachment – Step 4

 Stand with both front feet on the floor.
 Slowly stand up on your toes with your weight on your healthy leg.
 Slowly lower yourself down onto the training leg.
 Use the healthy leg to get back up on your toes.
 Perform the exercise alternately with the knee stretched and bent.
 Gradually decrease the number of repetitions with more resistance by putting on a backpack and gradually increase the load in the backpack.

-Stand behind a chair and support with your hands on the backrest.
-Slowly go up on tiptoe on the affected foot.
-Hold the tension for a few seconds.
-Go back down again.
-The load can be increased by putting on a backpack and gradually increasing the load in the backpack.
-Gradually fewer repetitions with more resistance by putting on a backpack and gradually increasing the ballast in the backpack.
+Stand behind a chair and, if necessary, support yourself by placing your hands on the backrest.
+Slowly rise onto the balls of your feet on the affected foot.
+Hold the position for a few seconds.
+Lower yourself back down.
+The load can be increased by putting on a rucksack and gradually adding weight to it.
+Gradually reduce the number of repetitions whilst increasing the resistance by putting on a rucksack and gradually adding weight to it.